Allyson-Robert/X-LAB_Plotting_Manager/docs/dataspecs.md

-# Dataspecs
+# datasets

-A **dataspec** is a central configuration object in this framework.
+A **dataset** is a central configuration object in this framework.
 It describes *which data it refers to*, and *how that data should be processed and visualised*.

-Dataspecs are saved as small, human-readable JSON files, typically with extensions such as:
+datasets are saved as small, human-readable JSON files, typically with extensions such as:

 - `.ds`
-- `.dataspec`
+- `.dataset`
 - `.json` (depending on preference or tooling)

 These files act as **portable analysis definitions**.

 ---

-## Why dataspecs matter
+## Why datasets matter

 In many ad-hoc analysis workflows, users prepare a Python script containing: